rust-basel/fullstack-rust-workshop/src/displaying_a_list.md

 ## Backend

 Before we can fetch a list in the frontend, let's offer a list in backend first.
-For this, go to your backend create and use the struct, we defined in our model crate.
+For this, go to your backend crate and use the struct, we defined in our model crate.

-Therefore, add the `model` crate as dependency to the `backend` crate to its `Cargo.toml`.
+Therefore, add the `model` crate as dependency to the `backend` `Cargo.toml`.

 ```toml
 model = { path = "../model" }
 ```

-Then add a use statement:
+Then add a use statement in our current `main.rs`:

 ```rust
 use model::ShoppingListItem;